mrakkan/LaunchHub/README.md

-# EasyDeploy
+# LaunchDeploy
-This repository made for Hosting Web Service Project
+This repository made for for Cloud Project

-test test test test test